Anthropology | Performing Nationalism

 religion, war, spectacle), the changes forms undergo in order to

-consideration of the relationship between the national and
+with a consideration of the relationship between the national and

 transnational or global forces.